-Are visitor centers and museums open?Park bookstores, in visitor centers, are open, but the exhibit and museum portions of the visitor centers are closed.
-Rangers and volunteers are staffing outdoor visitor information desks which are located in front of the visitor centers.
+Are visitor centers and museums open?Most visitor centers and their exhibit and museum spaces are open including Joshua Tree Visitor Center, Oasis Visitor Center, and the Black Rock Nature Center.
+There is a reduced capacity at all visitor centers which allows visitors and park staff to better accomodate for social distancing.
+Rangers and volunteers are also staffing outdoor visitor information desks which are located in front of the visitor centers.

-Are ranger walks and other ranger-led programs available?Evening programs, ranger walks, and ranger chats are not currently available.
+Are ranger walks and other ranger-led programs available?Many ranger walks, programs and chats are not currently available.

 The Keys Ranch Tour is available on a limited basis.
 Tickets are required and can be reserved ahead of time on recreation.gov.
 To preserve its historic character, admission to the ranch is restricted to guided walking tours.

-Are bookstores open?Park bookstores are run by our nonprofit partner, the Joshua Tree National Park Association.
-These bookstores are located within park visitor centers and they are open.
+Are bookstores open?Park bookstores are run by our nonprofit partner, the Joshua Tree National Park Association and they are open.

 What other services and facilities are open?

-See our Current Conditions page for up-to-date information about facility closures, ranger-led programs, and more.
+See our Current Conditions page for up-to-date information about facility closures, road closures, and more.

 Public Health InformationThe health and wellbeing of visitors and park employees remains our top priority.
 We continue to work closely with the NPS Office of Public Health using CDC guidance to provide safe and clean public areas and workspaces for visitors, employees, partners, and volunteers.
 Our operations are continually evaluated and adjusted as necessary to support public health and safety.